rizwan95/ohmyswift.com/_posts/2019-08-03-swift-bit-3-unwrap-optional-values-using-for-in-loop.md

 layout: post
 title: 'Swift bit #3 — Unwrap optional values using for in loop'
 date: 2019-08-03 09:29 +0530
+category: Swift fundamentals
+tags: [swift, for loops, for in loops, unwrap, optionals]
+author: Rizwan
 ---

 One of the most widely used features in Swift are the optionals.
 Optionals are types that can hold either a value or a nil value i.e nil.